adanielnoel/Active-Inference-Capsule/README.md

 - First, train a single agent.
 Note: in `mountain_car/training.py` you can specify `save_all_episodes=True`, which will save a model per epoch instead of overriding the previous one.
 - Specify the path to the desired model in `mountain_car/make_video.py` and run.
 This will start saving individual frames, typically in a subdirectory in `mountain_car/experiments/single_run/`.
 After reaching the goal, it will call `ffmpeg` to generate an `mp4` file.

-Note: `ffmpeg` must be installed in the system.